Skip to content

 28. Eastern Phoebe

 The Eastern Phoebe is a small passerine bird belonging to the genus Sayornis.
-It gets its name from Charles Lucien Bonaparte’s Muscicapa saya, and Ancient Greek ornis meaning “bird”.
+It comes from Charles Lucien Bonaparte’s Muscicapa saya and Ancient Greek ornis, meaning “bird.”

-Measuring up to 16 cm in length with a wingspan of 25–30 cm, they have grayish brown upperparts and pale underparts.
+They are up to 16 cm long with a 25–30 cm wingspan; they have grayish brown upperparts and pale underparts.

-They are found near streams, woodlands and open fields where they hunt for insects such as flies, bees wasps etc., often catching them midair or by sallying out from perchs like branches or fences.
+They are found near streams, woodlands, and open fields where they hunt for insects such as flies, bees, wasps, etc., often catching them midair or by sallying out from perches like branches or fences.

-These birds make shallow cup nests made of grasses lined with mud which are built on cliffs ledges walls buildings bridges trees etc..
+These birds make shallow cup nests made of grasses lined with mud-built on cliffs, ledges buildings, buildings bridges trees, etc.

 KingdomAnimalia